 The Jewel of Crystal Valley

-This turn-of-the-century jewel was completed in 1902 for industrialist and coal magnate John Cleveland Osgood.
+This turn-of-the-century jewel was completed in 1902 by industrialist and coal magnate John Cleveland Osgood.
 At the time, Osgood was one of the wealthiest people in the United States (purportedly ranking 6th) and rubbed elbows with the rich and powerful.
-John D. Rockefeller, J. Pierpont Morgan and Teddy Roosevelt all spent time at the estate.
+John D. Rockefeller, J. Pierpont Morgan, and Teddy Roosevelt all spent time at the estate.
 It is also known as Osgood Castle and Cleveholm Manor, its original name.

 Placed on the National Register of Historic Places in 1971, the Castle provides a unique glimpse into the personal styles and social culture of America’s elite at the turn of the 20th Century.
-Built in the Tudor style, the Castle is filled with the finest furnishings of the period: wooden paneling designed by Gustav Stickley, intricately cast brass globe lights created by Louis Tiffany, and countless pieces of furniture and artwork collected by the Osgoods on their frequent trips to Europe.
+Built-in the Tudor style, the Castle is filled with the finest furnishings of the period: wooden paneling designed by Gustav Stickley, intricately cast brass globe lights created by Louis Tiffany, and countless pieces of furniture and artwork collected by the Osgoods on their frequent trips to Europe.